Skip to main content

 • Open the Databricks connection in Atlan and confirm that catalog browsing works.
 This tests the OAuth M2M credentials CES uses at build and deploy time.

 If any permission is missing, deployment surfaces an error from Databricks.
-Resolve and retry.
+Return to the Configure tab in CES to review the connection settings, resolve the missing grant, and retry.

 Next steps